For this sweetest day, we’ve designed a main course dinner for you with all the elements you’ll need to wow your sweetest. Those elements are:

 1. Make the potatoes first, hours or even a day ahead, and wrap them to be microwaved just before you plate them later.

 2. Also blanch the asparagus hours or a day ahead and wrap them to be sautéed just before you need them.
 Have the garlic pre-minced and right next to the asparagus in a little cup with the butter you’ll need to sauté it all.

-3. Make the chicken mixture a day ahead of time if you like, but I’d wrap them only an hour or so before you bake and serve them, That’s the only thing (besides heating up some marinara sauce to serve it all with) you’ll have to do before you plate everything up.
+3. Make the chicken mixture a day ahead of time if you like, but we’d wrap them only an hour or so before you bake and serve them, That’s the only thing (besides heating up some marinara sauce to serve it all with) you’ll have to do before you plate everything up.

 Finally, the moment of truth…

 To present your culinary gift, begin by placing both of your dinner plates side by side on a flat counter.
 Heat at least 1 cup of the Salvaggio’s Marinara Sauce and place a pool of a half-cup on one side of each plate.
 Center one filo-wrapped Chicken Parmesan on each sauce pool and arrange your asparagus and potatoes opposite.